Hodgkin Lymphoma (HL), also known as Hodgkin disease, is a type of cancer that affects the lymphatic system, usually found in the lymph nodes.

 - Nodular Sclerosis CHL: The most common subtype of HL characterized by the RS cells mixed with normal white blood cells in the lymph nodes.
 The lymph nodes often contain a lot of scar tissue.

 - Mixed Cellularity CHL: More commonly found in men, the lymph nodes contain RS cells in addition to several other cell types.

 - Lymphocyte Depletion: This aggressive type of HL characterized by a few normal lymphocytes with an abundance of RS cells.

 - Lymphocyte-Rich: Characterized by the presence of numerous normal- appearing lymphocytes and classic RS cells.

 Lymphocyte Predominant Hodgkin Lymphoma Subtypes

-- Nodular Lymphocyte Predominant: This slow-growing type of HL is associated with abnormal a type of white blood cell that participates in immune responses by secreting antibodies., which may be distributed in a nodular (knot-like) pattern within the tissues.
+- Nodular Lymphocyte Predominant: This slow-growing type of HL is associated with abnormal B cells, which may be distributed in a nodular (knot-like) pattern within the tissues.